Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 LIVING IN A FISHBOWL

 A house on the market requires keeping the home in a constant “show-ready” condition, and changes in day-to-day life are inherent in the process.
 Sellers get unexpected phone calls at all hours from buyers’ agents to show the home, as well as frequent updates by phone, email, and text and showing appointment scheduling messages from the listing agent.
-They also will likely deal with repair and reconditioning appointments and inspections.
-The house may be photographed for online or brochure presentations, and some agents provide a staging consultation or staging services by professional staging and interior design companies.
 There are repeated showings when the home first hits the market.
 Keep your home in pristine showing condition for impromptu visitors — the perfect prospect might just drop in at dinnertime.

 CHILDREN AND PETS